• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Introducing my Chocolate and Peanut Butter Poke Cake, a true eating delight.
-I made this keke (cake) a couple of years ago for Whittaker’s chocolate.
-The brief given to me was to create a keke rā whānau (birthday cake), which was the dream challenge.
-I had always wanted to do a poke cake and I knew it was the perfect time to make it.
-So, I set to work creating the tastiest one I could and the final result hit every level of deliciousness.
+I made this delicious keke (cake) a couple of years ago for Whittaker's chocolate.
+The brief was to create a keke rā whānau (birthday cake) which was the dream challenge.
+I had always wanted to do a poke cake so I knew it was the perfect time to make it.
+I set to work creating and the final result hit every level of deliciousness.

-If you don’t vibe with the chocolate and peanut butter combination, use my vanilla and chocolate poke cake (nut free) version!
+If you don't vibe with the chocolate and peanut butter combination, use my vanilla and chocolate poke cake (nut free) or Banana and Caramel Poke Cake.
+Does tiakarete (chocolate) and aramona (almond) with Biscoff sound more like you?
+Then this Chocolate Almond Cake is the keke (cake) for you.

 Videography and photography by Sarah Henderson.